Superfields, nilpotent superfields and superschemes: The even rules principle

 We will not prove the theorem here (see Ref. \cite{dm}), but it is instructive to see how the map $f$ can be recovered from the family of maps $f_\cB$.
 Let us consider the simple case of a family of maps then we have three possible cases: \begin{enumerate} \item $v_1, v_2$ even.
 Then we may take $b_1=b_2=1$ (in an arbitrary algebra $\cB$) and

 \item $v_1$ even, $v_2$ odd.
-Then we take for example $\cB=\Lambda(\xi)$, $b_1=1$ and $b_2=\xi$.
-The equality determines $p(v_1\otimes v_2)$. \item $v_1$ odd, $v_2$ odd.
-It is enough to consider $\cB=\Lambda(\xi^1, \xi^2)$ and the equality determines $p(v_1\otimes v_2)$. \end{enumerate} \end{proof}
+Then we take for example $\cB=\Lambda[\xi]$, $b_1=1$ and $b_2=\xi$.
+The equality determines $f(v_1\otimes v_2)$. \item $v_1$ odd, $v_2$ odd.
+It is enough to consider $\cB=\Lambda[\xi^1, \xi^2]$ and the equality determines $f(v_1\otimes v_2)$. \end{enumerate} \end{proof}

-\begin{remark} One way to give a structure of superalgebra to $V$ is to give a $\cB_0$-algebra structure on $V_0(\cB)$ which varies functorially with $\cB$.
-From the commutative diagrams in Remark \ref{commdiag}, it is clear that the superalgebra will be associative or commutative if the algebra structures on the $V_0(\cB)$'s are so.
+One way to give a structure of superalgebra to $V$ is to give a $\cB_0$-algebra structure on $V(\cB)_0$ which varies functorially with $\cB$.
+From the commutative diagrams in Remark \ref{commdiag}, it is clear that the superalgebra will be associative or commutative if the algebra structures on $V(\cB)_0$ are so.